c-mart/solitaire-pontifex/readme.md

 Implementation of [Solitaire](https://www.schneier.com/cryptography/solitaire/) encryption algorithm by Bruce Schnier, a.k.a.
 Pontifex cipher from Neal Stephenson's [Cryptonomicon](https://en.wikipedia.org/wiki/Cryptonomicon).
 Supports generation and human-friendly rendering of keystream, encryption and decryption of messages, and various utility functions.

 Disclaimer: Solitaire has known cryptographic weaknesses.
 I am not a cryptographer, and this implementation has not been reviewed by one.
-So, please don't use this project to communicate any truly sensitive information.
+So, please don't use this code to communicate any truly sensitive information.

 ## Basic Usage